English Language Proficiency Assessment for the 21st Century (ELPA21)

 ELPA21 Test Accessibility and Accommodations Manual - Describes the accessibility features and accommodations that ELPA21 offers to students on Individualized Education Programs (IEPs) or 504 Plans.
 IEP teams and educators for 504 plans make decisions about these accommodations.
 For ELs with disabilities, these teams should include an expert in the area of second-language acquisition.

 The ELPA21 screener will replace the TELPA as the required placement screener beginning in August 2018.
-It should also be used in 2018 for Kindergarten Round-up.
 Unlike the TELPA, the ELPA21 Screener will be administered online.
-Only the speaking and some writing items will require human scoring during administration to decrease the scoring burden for schools.
-Training to administer and score the ELPA21 Screener will begin in spring 2018.
+Training to administer and score the ELPA21 Screener will be available in summer 2018.
 The announcement of dates will be provided in the School Leader Update and distributed through Title III consultants.

 More Resources for Parents and Teachers of ELs from ELPA21